 The good news is that there are growing medical studies that support complex regional pain syndrome as a real, physical condition.
 Pain management experts, sometimes experts selected by accident lawyers but, even more typically, the pain management doctors that treat the patient who was injured in the accident, are now seemingly very well versed in the science and studies that support the phenomenon of complex regional pain syndrome.
 More pain management doctors are espousing the theory that there is great therapeutic benefit from early and aggressive treatment of complex regional pain syndrome.

-- CRPS 1 occurs most often in the arms or legs after a minor injury, often from a motor vehicle accident.
+CRPS has two forms.
+CRPS 1 occurs most often in the arms or legs after a minor injury, often from a motor vehicle accident.
 In these cases, doctors often cannot identify immediately a nerve injury.
-Certainly, this is the more difficult battle in a personal injury cases for the reasons discussed above
+Certainly, this is the more difficult battle in a personal injury cases for the reasons discussed above.
+CRPS 2 (or Causalgia) is caused by an injury to the nerve.

 This is a non-representative sampling of jury verdicts and settlements around the country in claims where patient suffered from CRPS.